21 June 2018

-Heat continued to be a problem and, in fact, halogen lamps have since been adapted to power cookers.
-In parallel, work on a new type of lamp that employed electrodes in a vacuum tube to excite a coating of fluorescent material saw the launch of fluorescent lamps in the ‘30s and though markedly cooler than other available options, their large size and tendency to flicker remained a drawback until the development of the modern CFL or compact fluorescent lamp.
+Heat continued to be a problem and, in fact, halogen light bulb have since been adapted to power cookers.
+In parallel, work on a new type of light bulb that employed electrodes in a vacuum tube to excite a coating of fluorescent material saw the launch of fluorescent light bulbs in the ‘30s and though markedly cooler than other available options, their large size and tendency to flicker remained a drawback until the development of the modern CFL or compact fluorescent light bulb.
 With an output of between 40 and 70 lumens per watt and an average lifespan of between 6 000 and 15 000 hours, CFLs are the closest contender for the crown still held by LED lights.

 Luminous efficiency is undoubtedly the most obvious benefit of these new devices.
 Even more compact, they take over at the point beyond which CFLs fail, and they are able to produce a massive 70 to 100 lumens per watt.
 What is not immediately obvious, however, is that light-emitting diodes also have an extended lifespan.
 Offering a massive 50 000 hours of active use, there is, in fact, no product to compete with the overall, efficiency and economy of LED lights.

 Although initially expensive, improved manufacturing technology has seen the price of these products fall dramatically, and it is now possible to recover the cost of replacing all the exiting globes in a home with these within two years, based on reduced energy consumption.
 The lower operational costs have led to their use in street lighting and traffic robots, where the use of multiple diode arrays means that should one or more fail, this will not jeopardise their continued performance.